The Best Deck Paints for DIYers

 Because they’re intended for exterior use, most deck paints contain additives to protect the deck from mold and mildew, harsh UV rays, and from temperature extremes.
 While you can choose paints with one or two of these additives, it’s often a good idea to opt for a product with all three additives for the best protection and longest-lasting color.

 Packing a protective punch against UV rays, mold, mildew, and water damage, KILZ’s Enamel Porch and Patio Paint is a good choice for most situations.
 It comes in an attractive silver-gray color and a slightly darker, slate-gray shade and dries to a durable, low-luster finish that withstands high traffic and frequent sweeping.
 DIYers return again and again to this water-based paint for its looks and durability, but also for its easy application.
 The paint can be applied by brush, roller, or spray gun, dries to the touch in one hour, and a second coat can be applied in four to six hours.

 For an environmentally responsible paint that still offers mold-, mildew-, and UV-resistance, choose Montage Signature Interior/Exterior Eco-Friendly Paint.
 It’s available in either semi-gloss or low-luster, and it comes in 20 pleasing gray and earth tones, including “Riverstone,” “Sage,” and “Desert Tan.”
-This water-based, low-VOC paint is free of toxic fumes, and homeowners like that it can be applied with brush, roller, or sprayer and that cleanup calls for nothing more than soap and water.
+This water-based, low-VOC paint is free of toxic fumes, and it can be applied with brush, roller, or sprayer and that cleanup calls for nothing more than soap and water.